Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Introduction

-In this paper, we will consider the uplift of these 4-dimensional naked singularity solutions and decide whether or not their higher-dimensional descendants can represent formation of naked singularity in vacuum gravitational collapse.
-In particular, we will point out certain complications (loss of regularity) that such inheritance can be broken.
-Our objective is to show the following main result: \\ \centerline{ } \\ The paper is organized as follows.
-In Sec.
-II, we present our higher-dimensional metric and review properties of the solutions to be embedded.
-For the negative exponential potential, we examine the 6-dimensional solutions in Sec.
-III from the aspects of apparent horizons, the Kretschmann scalar, asymptotic behavior, and homothetic symmetry.
-Sec.
-IV comments on a similar treatment of Christodoulou's solutions in 5 dimensions.
-Concluding remarks are made in Sec.
-V. We use the same notations of \cite{Zhang15} throughout the paper.
-For the conceptual framework involved in this work, one may refer to \cite{Dafermos08} (Chs.
-1 \& 2), which contains a quick survey of general relativity from the point of view of the Cauchy problem.
+Next we will consider the uplift of these 4-dimensional naked singularity solutions and decide whether or not their higher-dimensional descendants can represent formation of naked singularity in vacuum gravitational collapse.
+In particular, we will point out certain complications (loss of regularity) when such inheritance can be broken.
+Our objective is to show the following main result: \\ \centerline{ } Unlike the situation in 5-dimensional black strings and black rings \cite{Figueras16,Lehner10}, the time evolution we consider does not begin with a pre-existing black object.
+Our result can be viewed as a first step towards constructing further analytic examples for understanding the issue of naked singularity formation in Einstein-vacuum spacetimes.